mattereppe/bpf_flowmon/README.md

 % sudo ./tc_flowmon.sh stop
 ```

 Note that you have to explicitely remove the BPF map.
-This can be done with the purge command:
+This can be done with the <code>purge</code> command:
 ```
 % sudo ./tc_flowmon.sh purge
 ```